A few Orlando/Toronto items to unpack in this edition of the blog:

 He scored a pretty nifty goal for Team Clark in Tuesday’s scrimmage, which can be found below.

-Solar Bears head coach Drake Berehowsky was among the personnel helping lead the camp along with Maple Leafs director of player development Scott Pellerin, and while the Leafs, I hope to have some comments from Drake in the next edition of the blog.
+Solar Bears head coach Drake Berehowsky was among the personnel helping lead the camp along with Maple Leafs director of player development Scott Pellerin, and while the Leafs stuck to primarily interviewing their own personnel, I hope to have some comments from Drake in the next edition of the blog.
 For now, here’s Pellerin’s thoughts:

 Elsewhere in the hockey world: